-(If the chairperson of the Academic Affairs Committee is the course instructor, the chairperson shall be appointed by the head of the program)
+(If the chairperson of the Academic Affairs Committee is the course instructor, the chairperson shall shall be appointed by the chairperson of the Academic Affairs Committee.
+If the chairperson of the Academic Affairs Committee is the course instructor, the committee members shall be appointed by the head of the program.)